shayanop/Discord-Voltar/landing-page.md

+/*
+ * Discord Voltar
+ * Copyright (C) 2021 Voltar-Bot
+ * This Software is Licensed Under The MIT License
+ * For more information, see README.md and LICENSE
+*/

 # Introduction To Voltar
 - Voltar is One Of The Fastest Pre-Configured Anti Nuke Bot To Protect Your Server From Mallicious Discord Raiders.